 Are used cars reliable?

-The short answer is ‘that depends’.
-The more in-depth answer is that used cars can be just as reliable as new cars, especially if previous owners have kept up with regular service intervals.
+Used cars can be just as reliable as new cars, especially if previous owners have kept up with regular service intervals.
 Most used car models have been on the market for a few years – this means that design issues that were missed when the car first launched will have had more time to get fixed by the manufacturer, which helps make these models more reliable in the long run.

 Are used cars good value for money?

-Some cars offer better value for money than others but, generally speaking, used cars represent better value for money than brand-new cars.
+Generally speaking, used cars represent better value for money than brand-new cars.
 You get almost entirely the same experience as the car’s first owner but for less money.

-What to do before buying a used car?
+What to do before buying a used car

 What kind of car do I need?